maveric-coder/Kubernetes/README.md

 ```
 Post execution of the above step, we need to wait for 15-20 mins for the cluster to created nodes.
 Meanwhile we can go to EKS and see the resources getting created with time.

+**Once we are done working,we can delete the created clusture by following the below steps**
 ```bash
 kubectl get svc --all-namespaces
 ```